graphcore-research/graphcore-research.github.io/pages/posts/2026/04-stochastic-rounding/post.md

 </figure>
 </div>

-As we can see, the FP6 curve tracks the BF16 early on, but starts to drift away as optimization proceeds.
+As we can see, the FP6 curve tracks the BF16 early on, but starts to drift away as optimization proceeds, ending up .1 bpb adrift.

 # Getting better: stochastic rounding